-Paul D. Carrico, 67, joined Graphic Packaging Holding Company's Board on September 18, 2014.
+Paul D. Carrico, 68, joined the Company's Board on September 18, 2014.
 In 2015, Mr. Carrico retired as President and Chief Executive Officer of Axiall Corporation ("Axiall"), a manufacturer and international marketer of chemicals and vinyl-based building products.
 Mr. Carrico joined a predecessor company of Axiall, Georgia Gulf Corporation, in 1999, and held a variety of positions before being named President and Chief Executive Officer of Georgia Gulf Corporation in 2008.
 Prior to joining Georgia Gulf Corporation, Mr. Carrico was employed by Condea Vista, Conoco Chemicals Company and American Air Filters in various management, manufacturing and engineering positions, respectively.
-Mr. Carrico holds a Masters of Engineering, specialized in Chemical Engineering from the University of Louisville and a Masters in the Science of Management from Massachusetts Institute of Technology.

-The Board concluded that Mr. Carrico is qualified to serve as a director of the Company because of his experience as a director and the Chief Executive Officer of a global manufacturing company similar in size to Graphic Packaging Holding Company.
+The Board concluded that Mr. Carrico is qualified to serve as a Director of the Company because of his experience as a director and the Chief Executive Officer of a global manufacturing company similar in size to Graphic Packaging Holding Company.
 In addition, he has significant financial restructuring and international marketing experience.